apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.cloudsql.GcpCloudSqlIamDatabasePasswordProvider/additionalDetails.md

 If provider **Verify** fails:

 - Confirm the referenced `GCPCredentialsControllerService` is enabled.
-- For Workload Identity Federation, confirm **Target Service Account** is set and the workload identity principal has `roles/iam.workloadIdentityUser` on that service account.
+- For Workload Identity Federation using service-account impersonation, confirm **Target Service Account** is set and the workload identity principal has `roles/iam.workloadIdentityUser` on that service account.

 If provider **Verify** succeeds but DBCP **Verify** fails, token acquisition is working and the problem is in the JDBC connection configuration, network path, TLS settings, driver setup, database user, or database privileges.